 Paying Caesar’s tax

-- Then leaving, the Pharisees held a council on how they might trap Him in His words.
+- Then having left, the Pharisees held a council on how they might trap Him in a word.

-- And they sent their disciples along with Herod’s supporters to Him, saying; “Teacher, we did – and do – see that you are true, and the way of God is in the truth you teach.
+- And they send their disciples to Him, along with Herod’s supporters, saying: “Teacher, we *know that you are true and you teach the way of God in truth.
 And you don’t worry about anyone, for you don’t look at the appearance of men.

-- But knowing their wickedness, Jesus said; “You hypocrites; why do you test Me?
+- But having known their wickedness, Jesus said: “You hypocrites; Why do you test Me?

 - “Show Me the coin used for the poll tax.”
 And they brought Him a denarius.

-- And He said to them; “Whose image is this, and whose inscription?”
+- And He says to them: “Whose image is this, and whose inscription?”

-- They told him; “Caesar’s.”
-Then He told them; “Therefore, repay the things of Caesar to Caesar, and the things of God to God.”
+- They tell him: “Caesar’s.”
+Then He tells them: “Therefore, repay the things of Caesar to Caesar, and the things of God to God.”

-- And hearing this, they marveled.
-And leaving Him, they departed.
+- And having heard this, they marveled.
+And having left Him, they departed.

 Marriage in the Resurrection

-- On that same day, some Sadducees – who say there’s no resurrection – approached Him and questioned Him,
+- On that same day, some Sadducees (who say there isn’t to be a resurrection) approached Him and questioned Him,

-- saying; “Teacher, Moses said that If any man dies without having children, his brother will marry his wife, and he will raise up offspring for his brother.”(3)Quotation/allusion to Deuteronomy 25:5
+- saying: “Teacher, Moses said that If any man dies without having children, his brother shall marry his wife, and he shall raise up seed for his brother.”3Quotation/allusion to Deuteronomy 25:5

-- “Now, seven brothers were among us, and the first died after marrying.
-And not having offspring, he left his wife to his brother.
+- “Now, seven brothers were among us, and the first died after he married.
+And not having seed, he left his wife to his brother.